President, Eyumojock Traditional Rulers Association 2020 – 2023

 Chief Obenofunde (left) with other Eyumojock Traditional Rulers engaged in the completion of Ejagham Language Codification Wordlist and Voiceover recording.

-Chief Obenofunde is an accomplished defender of Ejagham course.
+Chief Hon.
+Obenofunde is an accomplished defender of Ejagham course.
 However, according to him, the emergence of EjT further motivated him to fight for the recognition of Ejagham clan in the police records in Cameroon.

 Chief Obenofunde with President, EjT Engr.
 Chris Anom in Houston Texas.